aws/aws-fpga/sdk/management/fpga_image_tools/README.md

 AWS provides the following a set of commands(tools) for Amazon FPGA Image (AFI) managment while running on an FPGA-enabled EC2 instance like EC2 F1. **The tools support Linux Instances only**

 * **fpga-describe-local-image-slots**
-   * Returns the FPGA image slot numbers and device mappings to use for the fpga-load-local-image, fpga-clear-local-image, and fpga-describe-local-image commands.
+   * Returns the FPGA image slot numbers and device mappings to use for the `fpga-load-local-image`, `fpga-clear-local-image`, and `fpga-describe-local-image` commands.

 * **fpga-describe-local-image**
    * Returns the status of the FPGA image for a specified FPGA image slot number.
-The fpga-image-slot parameter is a logical index that represents a given FPGA within an instance.
-Use fpga-describe-local-image-slots to return the available FPGA image slots for the instance.
+The *fpga-image-slot* parameter is a logical index that represents a given FPGA within an instance.
+Use `fpga-describe-local-image-slots` to return the available FPGA image slots for the instance.

 * **fpga-load-local-image**
    * Loads the specified FPGA image to the specified slot number, and returns the status of the command.
-The fpga-image-slot parameter is a logical index that represents a given FPGA within an instance.
-Use fpga-describe-local-image to return the FPGA image status, and fpga-describe-local-image-slots to return the available FPGA image slots for the instance.
+The *fpga-image-slot* parameter is a logical index that represents a given FPGA within an instance.
+Use `fpga-describe-local-image` to return the FPGA image status, and `fpga-describe-local-image-slots` to return the available FPGA image slots for the instance.

 * **fpga-clear-local-image**
    * Clears the specified FPGA image slot, including FPGA internal and external memories that are used by the slot.
-The fpga-image-slot parameter is a logical index that represents a given FPGA within an instance.
-Use fpga-describe-local-image to return the FPGA image status, and fpga-describe-local-image-slots to return the available FPGA image slots for the instance.
+The *fpga-image-slot* parameter is a logical index that represents a given FPGA within an instance.
+Use `fpga-describe-local-image` to return the FPGA image status, and `fpga-describe-local-image-slots` to return the available FPGA image slots for the instance.

-**All of the Amazon FPGA Image Management Tools support a `-help` option that may be used to display the full set of options.**
+**All of the Amazon FPGA Image Management Tools support a *`-help`* option that may be used to display the full set of options.**

 ## Installs or updates to the Amazon FPGA Image Management Tools